aws-samples/duomfa-with-amazon-cognito/README.md

 <<<<<<< HEAD
-# WebAuthn with Amazon Cognito
+# DUO MFA integration with Amazon Cognito

-This project is a demonestration of how to implement FIDO-based authentication with Amazon Cognito user pools.
+This project is a demonestration of how to integrate DUO Multi-Factor Authentication with Amazon Cognito user pools.
 The full technical write-up on this topic is available in this [blog post].

 # Requirements
 - AWS account and permissions to create CloudFromation stacks, Cognito resources and lambda functions